AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 Thus, in the immediate term, Aztec Labs and/or the Aztec Foundation (once set up) will be coordinating the operation of the following networks:

-- Staging: a private network for testing and development
+- AlphaNet: a private network for testing and development
 - DevNet: a public network for app developers with a centralized sequencer and prover
 - Spartan: a public network for infrastructure providers with permissioned sequencers and provers

 By December 16, 2024, these will be consolidated into:

-- Staging: a private network for testing and development
+- AlphaNet: a private network for testing and development
 - TestNet: a public network with permissionless sequencers and provers

-The objective of this document is to:

-- outline engineering's current understanding of what will be built
+The objective of this document is to outline engineering's current understanding of what will be built.
-- pose open questions that need to be resolved, either internally or with the community or external researchers

 **Note:** Most of the components below will have their own design documents.